Boycott: Notable boycotts

 During the 1973 oil crisis, the Arab countries enacted a crude oil embargo against the West.
 Other examples include the US-led boycott of the 1980 Summer Olympics in Moscow, the Soviet-led boycott of the 1984 Summer Olympics in Los Angeles, and the movement that advocated "disinvestment" in South Africa during the 1980s in opposition to that country's apartheid regime.
 The first Olympic boycott was in the 1956 Summer Olympics with several countries boycotting the games for different reasons.
-Iran also has an informal Olympic boycott against participating against Israel, and Iranian athletes typically bow out or claim injuries when pitted against Israelis (see Arash Miresmaeili).
+Iran also has an informal Olympic boycott against participating against Israel, whereby Iranian athletes typically bow out or claim injuries when pitted against Israelis (see Arash Miresmaeili).

 Academic boycotts have been organized against countries—for example, the mid- and late 20th-century academic boycotts of South Africa in protest of apartheid practices and the academic boycotts of Israel in the early 2000s.

+In May 2006, Great American Boycott, also called the Day Without an Immigrant, took place across the United States.